ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 #### Public Subnets

 ## What is a Routing Table?
+It is a like a map/GPS.
+It tells the people (data) in your city (VPC) which way to go to reach their destination.
+For example, if the data wants to go to the internet, the Routing Table will tell it to take the road (Internet Gateway) that you built.

 ### Creating & Configuring Routing Tables
+The following steps are taken to create and configure a routing table to direct resources in the Public Subnet to the Internet Gateway.

 ## NAT Gateway & Private Subnets
 ### Introduction to Private Subnets & NAT Gateway